This article discusses in-depth Amazon’s return policy and how it affects sellers of the ecommerce platform.

 Amazon Return Process

-Getting a general overview of things first makes anything more easy to understand.
+Getting a general overview of things first makes anything easier to understand.

 In this case, getting a grip on the Amazon seller return policy will be much easier if we know what happens behind the scenes.